ghall3/ghall3.github.io/_posts/2020-04-22-oxforddivests.md

 This means if a company can demonstrate serious progress towards becoming carbon-neutral then the university wouldn't consider them to be requiring of divestment.
 The only (non-greenwashing) way a fossil fuel company could become net-zero in reality is through large-scale deployment geologic Carbon Capture and Storage, and this engagement clause is designed to encourage development of those technologies.
 The motion isn't supposed to allow space for these companies to simply pay for lots of ineffectual tree-planting offsets, for example.
+It's worth emphasising (and well-understood by the motion's authors) that not a single fossil fuel company has a credible hard net zero target yet, let alone strategy.
 This topic is worth several articles in itself, but suffice to say that those two academics mentioned in particular have complex and expert views on the role of fossil fuel companies in the future and a lot of the more detailed thought on this point reflects their involvement.

 - **The real value of the move is hard to quantify**